-UK references Rol references Paragraph Act (unless otherwise stated) Companies Act 2014 A3.3 Sections 384A and 384B Refer to A4.4 in the Introduction to this Appendix.
-A3.5 Sections 384B and 384 Refer to A4.4 in the Introduction to this Appendix.
-A3.7 Section 395 Refer to A4.5 in the Introduction to this Appendix.
-A3.7 Parts 15 and 16 Refer to A4.5 in the Introduction to this Appendix.
-A3.8 'The Small Companies (Micro-Entities' Accounts) Regulations 2013 state that' Refer to A4.6 in the Introduction to this Appendix.
-A3.10 'Financial statements of a micro-entity that include the minimum accounting items specified by The Small Companies (Micro-Entities' Accounts) Regulations 2013 are presumed in law to give a true and fair view.'
-Refer to A4.8 in the Introduction to this Appendix.
+UK references Rol references Paragraph Act (unless otherwise stated) Companies Act 2014 A3.3 Sections 384A and 384B Refer to paragraph A4.4 of this appendix.
+A3.5 Sections 384B and 384 Refer to paragraph A4.4 of this appendix.
+A3.7 Section 395 Refer to paragraph A4.4 of this appendix.
+A3.7 Parts 15 and 16 Refer to paragraph A4.5 of this appendix.
+A3.8 'The Small Companies (Micro-Entities' Accounts) Regulations 2013 state that' Refer to paragraph A4.6 of this appendix.
+A3.10 'Financial statements of a micro- entity that include the minimum accounting items specified by The Small Companies (Micro-Entities' Accounts) Regulations 2013 are presumed in law to give a true and fair view.'
+Refer to paragraph A4.8 of this appendix.